Gerd Faltings

 Gerd Faltings (/de/; born 28 July 1954) is a German mathematician known for his work in arithmetic geometry.
-He was awarded the Fields Medal in 1986 for his proofs of the Mordell Conjecture and several related conjectures.
+He was awarded the Fields Medal in 1986 for his proofs of the Mordell conjecture and several related conjectures.
+He won the Abel Prize in 2026 for these achievements.

 Education

+Gerd Faltings was born on 28 July 1954 in Gelsenkirchen-Buer, West Germany.
 From 1972 to 1978, Faltings studied mathematics and physics at the University of Münster.
-Interrupted by 15 months of obligatory military service, he received his PhD in mathematics in 1978.
+Interrupted by 15 months of obligatory military service, he received his Dr. rer. nat. in mathematics in 1978.

 Career and research

-In 1981 he obtained the venia legendi (Habilitation) in mathematics, from the University of Münster.
-During this time he was an assistant professor at the University of Münster.
-From 1982 to 1984, he was professor at the University of Wuppertal.

-From 1985 to 1994, he was professor at Princeton University.
-In the fall of 1988 and in the academic year 1992–1993 he was a visiting scholar at the Institute for Advanced Study.
+In 1981, he obtained the venia legendi in mathematics from the University of Münster, where he was an assistant professor.
+He was a professor at the University of Wuppertal from 1982 to 1984 and Princeton University from 1985 to 1994.
+In the autumn of 1988 and in the academic year 1992–1993, he was a visiting scholar at the Institute for Advanced Study.

-In 1986 he was awarded the Fields Medal at the ICM at Berkeley for proving the Tate conjecture for abelian varieties over number fields, the Shafarevich conjecture for abelian varieties over number fields and the Mordell conjecture, which states that any non-singular projective curve of genus g > 1 defined over a number field K contains only finitely many K-rational points.
-As a Fields Medalist he gave an ICM plenary talk Recent progress in arithmetic algebraic geometry.
+He was awarded the Fields Medal in 1986 for proving the Tate conjecture for Abelian varieties over number fields, the Shafarevich conjecture for Abelian varieties over number fields and the Mordell conjecture, which states that any non-singular projective curve of genus g > 1 defined over a number field K contains only finitely many K-rational points.

-In 1994 as an ICM invited speaker in Zurich he gave a talk Mumford-Stabilität in der algebraischen Geometrie.
+In 1994, as an invited speaker at the International Congress of Mathematicians he gave a talk Mumford-Stabilität in der algebraischen Geometrie (lit.
+'Mumford stability in algebraic geometry').
 Extending methods of Paul Vojta, he proved the Mordell–Lang conjecture, which is a generalization of the Mordell conjecture.
-Together with Gisbert Wüstholz, he reproved Roth's theorem, for which Roth had been awarded the Fields medal in 1958.
+Together with Gisbert Wüstholz, he re-proved Roth's theorem, for which Roth had been awarded the Fields medal in 1958.

-In 1994, he returned to Germany and from 1994 to 2018, he was a director of the Max Planck Institute for Mathematics in Bonn.

-In 1996, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.
+He returned to Germany the same year, and from 1994 to 2018, he was a director of the Max Planck Institute for Mathematics in Bonn.
+In 1996, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft.

-Faltings has been the formal supervisor of over a dozen students, including Shinichi Mochizuki, Wieslawa Niziol, and Nikolai Dourov.
+Faltings has been the formal supervisor of over a dozen PhD students, including Shinichi Mochizuki, Wiesława Nizioł, and Nikolai Durov.

+On 19 March 2026, the Norwegian Academy of Science and Letters announced Faltings as the winner of the Abel Prize, "for introducing powerful tools in arithmetic geometry and resolving long-standing diophantine conjectures of Mordell and Lang."
+He is the first German mathematician to have received both the Fields Medal and the Abel Prize.

 Personal life

-Faltings married Angelika in 1984; she died in 2011.
+Faltings married Angelika Tschimmel in 1984; she died in 2011.